top of page

 Stationary photo

-1) The Ones in Trouble
+1) The Ones Already in Trouble

 Stationary photo

-It's hard to help these places.
-Oftentimes, they have let their operations get so bad that they are usually very desperate.
-In these situations, clarity and rationale have already left the building.
+• It’s hard to help these places.
+Oftentimes, they have let their operations get so bad that they are usually desperate.

-These restaurants/retail establishments definitely need some outside input to stop the internal damage that is growing within their business.
-The problem is they usually need help, like, right now.
-For some, this can be done with a few tweaks to marketing and that can help take the pressure off...for a while.
+• Restaurants definitely need some outside input to stop the internal damage that is growing within their business.
+The problem is they usually need help, right now.

 Surfing in Sunset